hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     When present, access all instances for the file or directory.
 >     Cannot be used together with --instance.

 >
->     --group
->
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.
->
 >     --instance
 >